 Falun Gong initially enjoyed considerable support from the Chinese government, but by the late 1990s, the Chinese Communist Party increasingly viewed the practice as a potential threat due to its size, spirituality, and independence from the state.

 Oliver learned that hundreds of thousands of other Falun Gong practitioners in China were being imprisoned extrajudicially, and were subjected to forced labor, psychiatric abuse, torture and live organ harvesting at the hands of Chinese authorities.

 Deeply affected by the situation in China, Oliver initially felt powerless to help.
 But invigorated by his newfound spiritual connection to Falun Gong, he decided to do what he could to raise awareness in the west.
 He handed out flyers and talked to people one-on-one about the atrocities.
 But that effort only seemed to touch a handful of people.
 Oliver felt he could reach a wider audience through music.
 Inspired by comic book superheroes and Far-Eastern culture, he spent years honing his musicianship and perfecting a new persona that could reach more people at once.

-When he was ready, Oliver brought his vision to life through an explosive street show.
-He picked up his guitar and put on a mask adorned with the rising sun, playing for unsuspecting pedestrians and the like.
+When he was ready, he picked up his guitar and put on a mask adorned with the rising sun.
 He adopted the gold dragon as a symbol of divine culture, and took the name Diplomatic to reflect his past, and to guide his mindset toward helping to end the persecution of Falun Gong.